-O Note the position of the connecting rod caps for reinstalling the caps.
+- Note the position of the connecting rod caps for reinstalling the caps. - Push the connecting rod end into the cylinder, and pull the piston and connecting rod out of the cylinder.

-Note the location of the arrow match mark [A] on the piston head in relation to K Mark [B] on the connecting rod.
+Note a location of the arrow match mark [A] on the piston head in relation to K Mark [B] on the connecting rod.
 No.1 cyl.
 K Mark on the connecting rod is face to face with No.2 cyl.
 K Mark on the connecting rod.
 Keep parts together as a set.